userminer2/EclipsedOS/README.md

     -Some apps don't launch(firefox is an example) -You can't make new accounts.
-    -The "Media Keys"(chromebooks) don't work
+    -The "Media Keys"(chromebooks) don't work.
-    -The boot screen is broken(installer only)
+    -The boot screen is broken(installer only).
+    -The package manager is semi broken.
     -The "Applications Menu" has the wrong icon and is not configured correctly when installed.
     -The themes don't apply correctly.
     -The default resolution is 1400 900 but this shouldn't be a problem on a real display.